mjcasper/info-components/04-checkpoint-grading.md

-**Midterm Exam** questions will be graded using a traditional partial credit grading scheme.

 **Checkpoint Exam** questions will **not** be graded using a traditional partial credit grading scheme.
 Instead, each question will be graded as one of three possibilities: